-“Is it possible to convert a visitor visa to work permit in Canada?”
+“Is it possible to convert a visitor visa to a work permit in Canada?”

 1. Apply for a Visitor Visa (TRV)